agarciamog/agarciamog.github.io/README.md

 **August 2011 - Current, Staff Software Integration Engineer** <br>
 inContact, Inc., Sandy, Utah
-* Research, design, and implement scalable applications that integrate into customer platforms through RESTful APIs and SOAP web services.
+* Research, design, and implement scalable applications that integrate into customer platforms through RESTful APIs and SOAP web services using an in-house .NET based programming language.
+Tools and languages used include SOAPUI, Postman, SQL, JavaScript, CSS, and HTML.
-* Collaborate
-* consult and some other stuff with customers
-* Lead team for testing
+* Collaborate with developers, business analyst, and project managers to plan, design, and develop unique solutions to customer problems.
+* Consult and advise customers on optimal API functional design and use of inContact's RESTful APIs.
+* Lead team of engineers that designed a robust and complete testing plan that includes regression testing, bug tracker, and best practices that lead to better user acceptance testing results.
+* Write C# for custom behavior in existing code base and then checking code in using SVN.
-* Interviewed and selected engineers for and mentor
+* Interview prospective engineers and mentor new hires.

 ## Activities
 Currently working toward Oracle Certified Associate, Java SE 7 Programmer.